Box Hill Institute

-Box Hill Institute is a provider of vocational and higher education located in the eastern suburbs of Melbourne in Victoria.
-The Box Hill Institute has three locations in Box Hill (Elgar, Nelson & Whitehorse), two in Lilydale (John St and Jarlo Dve), and one in Melbourne CBD, where it is co-located with the Centre for Adult Education.
+Box Hill Institute is a provider of vocational and higher education, situated in the eastern suburbs of Melbourne, Victoria.
+The institute operates across multiple campuses, including three in Box Hill (Elgar, Nelson, and Whitehorse), one in Lilydale (Lilydale Lakeside), and a city campus in Melbourne's central business district, where it is co-located with the Centre for Adult Education.

 History

 Box Hill Institute is the descendant of two Box Hill area technical schools.

 "Box Hill Technical School for Girls and Women" was opened on the 4th of September 1924, having welcomed 65 Junior pupils some six months before.
 The girls primary studied domestic subjects like housewifery, cookery, millinery and dressmaking.
 Some girls also took courses like accounting and secretarial work.

 On the 2nd of February 1943 the "Box Hill Technical School for Boys" was established because many boys in the eastern suburbs were being turned away from Swinburne Technical School.
 They studied subjects like sheetmetal work, technical drawing and carpentry.

 Throughout the 1960s and 1970s both technical schools added post-secondary options like certificates in business studies and engineering.
-The Girl's Technical School started the first business certificate course in 1967.
+The Girls' Technical School started the first business certificate course in 1967.

 The Girls' Technical School was renamed "Whitehorse Technical School" in 1971.
-Around this time the Boy's Technical School separated its tertiary technical offerings from the secondary ones, the tertiary section becoming "Box Hill Technical School".
+Around this time the Boys' Technical School separated its tertiary technical offerings from the secondary ones, the tertiary section becoming "Box Hill Technical School".
 Both schools were declared colleges of Technical and Further Education in late 1981.

 On the 25th of January 1984, Whitehorse Technical School and Box Hill Technical School merged to become "Box Hill College of TAFE".

 On the 12 September 1995, the Governor in Council approved orders to change the name of Box Hill College of TAFE to Box Hill Institute of TAFE.
 The College was renamed "Box Hill Institute" ten years later.